UBC-MDS/rpollution/README.md

 The function returns a time series plot of the predicted pollution levels.

-Although there is an abundance of R weather packages and APIs in the R ecosystem (e.g. owmr, ROpenWeatherMap), this particular package looks at specifically air pollution data and uses the Air Pollution API from OpenWeather.
-This is a unique package with functionality that (we believe) has not been made before.

 ## Installation

 You can install the development version of rpollution from